Get help now Make a donation

 Care order

-This when a court gives a local authority (local government) the power to make decisions about a child (someone who is under the age of 18).
+This when a court gives a local authority the power to make decisions about a child.

-The local authority will normally make decisions with parents or carers.
-But if they’re worried about the child’s wellbeing or safety, they can make decisions by themselves.
+The local authority will normally make decisions with your parents or carers.
+But if they’re worried about your wellbeing or safety, they can make decisions without them.

 Care plan